David Segui

-David Vincent Segui (/sᵻˈɡiː/; born July 19, 1966) is an American former professional baseball first baseman.
-During a 15-year Major League Baseball (MLB) career, Segui played with the Baltimore Orioles, New York Mets, Montreal Expos, Seattle Mariners, Toronto Blue Jays, Texas Rangers, and Cleveland Indians.
+David Vincent Segui (/sᵻˈɡiː/; born July 19, 1966) is an American former professional baseball first baseman who currently serves as a hitting coach for the Leones de Yucatán of the Mexican League.
+During a 15-year Major League Baseball (MLB) career, he played for the Baltimore Orioles, New York Mets, Montreal Expos, Seattle Mariners, Toronto Blue Jays, Texas Rangers, and Cleveland Indians.